No Place Like Home

 On July 1, 2016, Governor Brown signed landmark legislation enacting the No Place Like Home (NPLH) program to dedicate $2 billion in bond proceeds to invest in the development of permanent supportive housing for persons who are in need of mental health services and are experiencing homelessness, chronic homelessness, or who are at risk of chronic homelessness.
-The bonds are repaid by funding from the Mental Health Services Act (MHSA).
+The bonds are repaid through funding from the Mental Health Services Act (MHSA).

 Key features of the program include: